 The Corpus Christi Birth Center trains student midwives and apprentices.
 We are currently accepting inquiries and are looking for new full time students.

-We promise to review each inquiry.
-If we believe you might be a good fit for our practice, we will keep your inquiry on file and contact you when we have an opening.
+We promise to review every inquiry.
+If we believe you might be a good fit for our practice, we will keep review your inquiry and consider your participation in our training.

 Students who we believe fit best with us: